whiwih/whiwih.github.io/_pages/about.md

 Research interests
 ------
+- High-performance and energy-saving cooling techniques for electronic devices
-- Bubble dynamics and boiling heat transfer in microchannels
+- Two-phase flow and boiling heat transfer in microchannels
-- High-efficiency cooling technique for electronic devices
-- Design of microfluidic system
+- Bubble dynamics and design of microfluidic systems
+- Fundamental transport process and engineering applications of thermosyphons
+- Droplet impact dynamics on structured surface
+- Advanced additive manufacturing and their application in heat transfer enhancement